 Pro Tips

-- Use the chicken you want but generally skinless boneless chicken breasts or thighs.
+- Use the chicken you want; skinless boneless chicken breasts or thighs are generally best.

-- You can use precooked chicken like a rotisserie chicken.
-You will need about 3 cups and you would add it at the same time as the pasta.
-See the FAQ section in the post.
+- You can use precooked chicken, like a rotisserie chicken.
+See specific instructions in the recipe post.

-- Good quality Parmesan cheese will add a lot of flavors.
+- Good quality Parmesan cheese will add a lot of flavor.

-- This fits many diets well like a low fat or keto diet.
+- This fits many diets well, like a low-calorie, low-fat, or keto diet.

 - This fits in a 4 quart or larger crock pot.
-Crock pot size is discussed in the post.
-A mini crock pot will work for a half recipe, a 6 quart for 50% increase and an 8 quart for a double recipe.
+Crock pot and recipe size are discussed in the post

-- You can cook this on high in half the time but the paste phase will still not cut in half.
+- You can cook this on high for half the time, but the paste phase will still not cut in half.

-- This soup will store well refrigerated for 4 days.
+- This soup will be stored well refrigerated for 4 days.

-- You may want to add more broth during reheating since the pasta will absorb more fluid.
-You can freeze this soup for 3 months.
+- You may want to add more broth during reheating since the pasta will absorb more fluid.ย

 Your Own Private Notes